transloadit/uppy/website/src/docs/xhrupload.md

 Now, a form field named `size` will be sent along to the [`endpoint`](#endpoint-39-39) once the upload starts.

-By default, all metadata is sent, including Uppy's default `name` and `type` metadata.
+By default, all metadata is sent, including Uppy’s default `name` and `type` metadata.
 If you do not want the `name` and `type` metadata properties to be sent to your upload endpoint, you can use the [`metaFields`](#metaFields-null) option to restrict the field names that should be sent.

 ```js
 uppy.use(XHRUpload, {